bblfsh/sdk/README.md

 ### Contribute

-The SDK provides many templates for language drivers.
+The SDK provides scaffolding templates for creating a new language driver.
-These templates are converted to Go code that ends up in both `bblfsh-sdk` and `bblfsh-sdk-tools` automatically.
-Use `make` convert templates to code:
+These templates are converted to Go code that ends up in `bblfsh-sdk` tool.
+Use `make` to update these templates:

 ```bash
 $ make